Errors

 Error format, status codes, and how to handle them.

-Errors are returned as JSON with the relevant HTTP status code.
+Errors are JSON with the relevant HTTP status code.
+There are two response shapes depending on where the error originates.

 {